New patient-led podcast helps young adults with cancer navigate ‘Life on Pause’

 “Getting cancer in my 20s made me think about things I never thought about before – like mortality, after-effects of chemo and fertility,” Kauffman said.
 “Talking with people who are going through the same things makes you feel a lot less alone.”

-Cancer affects life at any stage, but it can be particularly disruptive for young adults on the cusp of many large life events, such as college, career launch, marriage or starting a family, said Shelly Ungemach, psychosocial program development coordinator for Penn State Children’s Hospital.
+Cancer affects life at any stage, but it can be particularly disruptive for young adults on the cusp of many large life events, such as college, career launch, marriage or starting a family, said Shelly Ungemach, psychosocial program development coordinator for Penn State Health Children’s Hospital.

 Their age alone can make young adults feel isolated – they feel too old to be treated in pediatrics and too young to be treated alongside older adults.
 “We were looking for ways to offer support with peer-patient expertise,” Ungemach said.